stevecassidy/emuR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Raphael Winkelmann <raphael@phonetik.uni-muenchen.de>'

-  Possibly mis-spelled words in DESCRIPTION:
-    SDMS (10:37)

-  @ Possibly mis-spelled words: EMU-SDMS is an acronym for the EMU (S)peech (D)atabase (M)anagement (S)ystem

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.